filecoin-project/specs/actors.md

         Fatal("add signer must be called by wallet itself") }
     if isSigner(signer) {
-        Fatal("new address is already an owner")
+        Fatal("new address is already a signer")
     }

     self.Signers.Append(signer)